 The pins are exactly 1/4" in diameter.
 Let's see if I have anything that will work to replace the pins.

 This was a two-hour job but the results are amazing.
-Prior to the fix, the shift lever could be moved all around, making it extremely difficult to figure out where I was in the shift pattern.
+As mentioned, prior to the fix, the shift lever could be moved all around in a circle, making it extremely difficult to figure out where I was in the shift pattern.
 It's doubly challenging with the funky Oliver shift pattern.
 Now however it feels very precise and works like a charm.

 I've put this picture up before but it bears repeating.
-The classic Oliver "double-H" shift pattern, although these early 4-speed tractors didn't really have a true H-pattern.
-It was more like 1/2 or 3/4 of an H.
+The classic Oliver "double-H" shift pattern, although these early 4-speed tractors didn't really have a true double-H-pattern.
+It was more like 1/2 or 3/4 of an H in the two ranges.

 No comments: